David Peacock (American football): Playing

 As a player, he was an All-Southern guard captain for the Georgia Bulldogs of the University of Georgia in 1912.
 An Athens newspaper said he was "probably the most aggressive lineman in the South."
 He weighed 185 pounds.

 Coaching

 Peacock was an assistant for the 1914 Georgia Bulldogs, leaving to get his master's degree at the University of Michigan.
+In October 1916, Peacock took over midseason as head football coach at Mercer University in Macon, Georgia.
+He succeeded Jake Zellars, who was recalled into military service.